EricLu1218/Physical_Design_Automation/README.md

 # Physical Design Automation
-This is "2019 NTHU CS613500 VLSI Physical Design Automation" course project.
+Thses are "2019 NTHU CS613500 VLSI Physical Design Automation" course projects.

 ## Notice
 Each code has been modified to OOP, so it's not the same as its report.